About The Project

 Artist Jung Yeondoo discusses his attraction to the Indo-Persian artwork at the Asian Art Museum.

-Work has begun on the Seattle Asian Art Museum renovation and expansion project.
-Gather ...
+Rain or shine, work continues on the Seattle Asian Art Museum renovation and expansion pro ...

 - Nov 10 2018

 One component of the Seattle Asian Art Museum renovation project is upgrades to pedestrian ...